-Financial Markets and Institutions: This module is designed to enable the students to gain an understanding of the financial markets, which include the financial institutions, instruments and services.
+Financial Markets and Institutions:

+This module is designed to enable the students to gain an understanding of the financial markets, which include the financial institutions, instruments and services.
 An understanding of the structure, dimensions and the operating mechanisms of the financial markets is important as it is an emerging discipline and has wider usage in banking, insurance, forex and also in capital and money markets.
 This module enables students to analyse the emerging trends in financial disintermediation and financial instruments.
 It helps students to be aware of the regulatory framework and its role in ensuring the smooth functioning of the financial markets.

-Introduction to Innovation and Leadership: This module introduces students to the concept of innovation and leadership.
+Introduction to Innovation and Leadership:

+This module introduces students to the concept of innovation and leadership.
 The module provides students with basic knowledge and understanding of the role of leadership in organising successful innovation.

+Project Management:

-Project Management: Project management is an interdisciplinary subject area with wide industrial and commercial application.
+Project management is an interdisciplinary subject area with wide industrial and commercial application.
 The skills to manage projects successfully are required by more and more employers.
 This module develops a practical understanding of projects and develops ability to plan and manage a small to medium-sized project to its successful conclusion.

-Corporate Financial Management: The aim of the module is to enable the students to demonstrate a thorough understanding of the investment appraisal techniques within the framework of overall capital budgeting.
+Corporate Financial Management:

+The aim of the module is to enable the students to demonstrate a thorough understanding of the investment appraisal techniques within the framework of overall capital budgeting.
 By the end of the module, students will be able to explain the advantages and disadvantages of the discounted cash flow techniques; describe the relationship between portfolio theory and efficient markets, and the capital-asset pricing model (CAPM); estimate the cost of equity, cost of debt and overall weighted average cost of capital for companies and critically appraise the important models proposed to explain corporate capital structure and dividend policies and practices.

-Financial Risk Management: This module introduces the sources of financial risk together with the methods used to measure it.
+Financial Risk Management:

+This module introduces the sources of financial risk together with the methods used to measure it.
 Managing financial risk is a key activity for firms and a range of different approaches is outlined.
-The function of financial risk management is to control the effects of uncertain and generally adverse external developments (or events) on firms' activities and projects.
-Financial risk management is a more specific activity which seeks to limit the effects of changes in financial variables such as interest rates, currencies and commodity prices.
 After pursuing this module, students should be able to understand: what financial risk management is designed to achieve; the difference between uncertainty and risk; the multidimensionality of risk; how different attitudes towards risk lead to different decisions; the basic approaches used to manage risks; the basic nature of the financial risks being faced by the firm; the three key steps used in risk management: risk awareness, risk measurement and risk adjustment.

-Information Technology Management: The purpose of this module is to expand the student's management competencies by examining how Information Technology can be used as a strategic asset to mold competitive strategies and to change organisational processes.
+Information Technology Management:

+The purpose of this module is to expand the student's management competencies by examining how Information Technology can be used as a strategic asset to mold competitive strategies and to change organisational processes.

-Operations and Supply Chain Management: The aim of this module is to provide management and analytical concepts and tools for the management of operations in relation to supply chain management.
+Operations and Supply Chain Management:

+The aim of this module is to provide management and analytical concepts and tools for the management of operations in relation to supply chain management.
 Decision-making regarding operational issues is one of the most common tasks within organizations.
 This module will enhance students' ability to perform the analyses necessary to understand the management issues in order to make good operational and supply chain management decisions.
 Coverage will include efficient planning of production, process analysis, production planning and line balancing and sequencing, inventory management, supply chain management, quality control and assurance, forecasting and maintenance management.
 The introduction of concepts via cases will be used whenever appropriate.